welkincloud-io/welkin-release-notes/README.md

 We have introduced additional payment methods - Google Pay, Apple Pay, Link by Stripe, and Cash App - for subscription services in Welkin.
 When a Stripe payment link is sent to a patient, they choose their preferred method, pay, and are automatically charged according to the billing schedule.
 Once a payment method is used, it appears as the “Current Payment Method,” and any invoices generated for the subscription are tied to that method.

 ## Improvements and Bug Fixes
+Additional items which have been released for customers due to specified improvements or bug fixes

 - FT-1594: Automation Audit Export API.
 We have introduced a new security policy in the Designer under Data Export → Automation Audit, allowing you to export and monitor automation audits.
 A status filter (failure, success, conditions_check_failed) has been added exclusively to this new export endpoint, providing enhanced monitoring and alerting capabilities for automated workflows, including those that fail.